PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 assert (rectangle.dx, rectangle.dz) == (3, 5)
 ```

-Rotated square and rectangular patches are supported throughout the
+Rotated square and rectangular patches are supported by the memory and
-single-patch routes.
+preparation routes.
+Fold-transversal S requires an odd square rotated patch.
 The non-rotated layout renders standalone with a
 serialised CX layer and is rejected by the builder.
 All tick counts on this
 page are for the rotated layout.
 Transversal H requires a square patch.
 CX requires identical static geometry,